Working overtime – the pros and cons for employers and employees

 - Is there a possibility of errors when tracking working hours?

 As you can see, unnecessary overtime work can be the result of many variables.
 The best methods to reduce it are the following:

 - A significantly faster or automated planning and notification system.
 Adapt working hours to real-time needs and notify employees so they can respond to changes and not use overtime unnecessarily.

 - Transparent real-time scheduling, which is essential as it enables efficient planning of work-related commitments.
 The term “real-time” is crucial here.

 - It’s not enough to create effective schedules, you also need to know how to measure the effectiveness of overtime work.
 You can use Bradford factor to help you with that.

 The most effective way to implement the above measures is to digitize and automate the key parameters for effective time management.

-Automation reduces unnecessary overtime and significantly shortens the amount of time you spend managing overtime.
-It takes into account the availability of employees, their knowledge, certificates and legislation.
+Automation reduces unnecessary overtime and significantly shortens the amount of time you spend managing it.
+It takes into account the availability of employees, and their knowledge, certificates, and legislation.

 With an automated time management system like Dynamic Scheduling, you can quickly and accurately match employee schedules and fluctuating market demand.
-Such a system can answer the complicated question Shall we work overtime? in a matter of seconds.
+Such a system can provide an answer to the question of whether or not to work overtime in a matter of seconds.